MURDriverless/MUR_Docker/readme.md

 ## Instructions to get Docker and MURsim running
 # 0) Make sure you are running on an NVIDIA GPU and have enough space on Ubuntu (at least 85GB)
 If you don’t have enough space, please allocate/get more space.
-- Using dual boot with Windows:
+If you're using dual boot with Windows:
 1. Disk Management to shrink Windows Volume
-    1.1 If you’re facing issues while shrinking, https://www.winhelponline.com/blog/you-cannot-shrink-volume-beyond-point-disk-mgmt/?fbclid=IwAR2yXPd_RQhAVZplS2mzlSXEOtv-hrGCqICEZGgSrhtawZwSMEfaIvcGhUM
+   - If you’re facing issues while shrinking, https://www.winhelponline.com/blog/you-cannot-shrink-volume-beyond-point-disk-mgmt/?fbclid=IwAR2yXPd_RQhAVZplS2mzlSXEOtv-hrGCqICEZGgSrhtawZwSMEfaIvcGhUM
-    2. Use trial Ubuntu from Ubuntu boot iso to repartition extra space into your existing Ubuntu with GParted
+   - Use trial Ubuntu from Ubuntu boot iso to repartition extra space into your existing Ubuntu with GParted

 ## 1) Get Docker
 1. Follow steps here: https://docs.docker.com/engine/install/ubuntu/